 Dangers and Side Effects of Hydrocodone Abuse

 Drugs made for pharmacies are inherently safer than street drugs, right?
 When it comes to hydrocodone products, that’s simply wrong.

-Most hydrocodone products also contain acetaminophen, and it’s that little addition that makes them so dangerous for abuse.
+Most hydrocodone products also contain acetaminophen, and it’s that little addition that results in significant side effects and makes them so dangerous for abuse.

 Addictions tend to follow a simple progression.

 - Introduction: A person takes the drug, likes it, and has no negative reaction.

 - Repeated use: A person keeps taking the substance, and each dose changes the brain.

 - Acclimation: The body adjusts, and cells stop reacting as they once did.

 - Escalation: The person takes bigger doses to bring about the original response.

 The Institute for Safe Medication Practices says people should take no more than 4000 mg of acetaminophen each day, and most hydrocodone tabs contain up to 750 mg of the stuff.
 At the escalation phase of addiction, some people take pills by the handful.
 That could cause irreparable liver damage.